sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - Stop the instance (for data integrity)
 - Build an AMI – this will also create EBS snapshots
 - Launch instances from other AMI
     ![Alt text](image-182.png)

 ## EC2 Image Builder
 - Used to automate the creation of Virtual Machines or container images
-- => Automate the creation, maintain, validate and test EC2 AMIs
+- Automate the creation, maintain, validate and test EC2 AMIs
 - Can be run on a schedule (weekly, whenever packages are updated, etc…)
 - Free service (only pay for the underlying resources)
     ![Alt text](image-183.png)

 ## EC2 Instance Store
-- EBS volumes are network drives with good but “limited” performance
+- EBS volumes are network drives with good but *“limited”* performance
 - If you need a high-performance hardware disk, use EC2 Instance Store
 - Better I/O performance
 - EC2 Instance Store lose their storage if they’re stopped (ephemeral)